 Summary:

-The Decatur Public Schools district in Michigan consists of two schools: Decatur Junior Senior High School, serving grades 6-12, and Davis Elementary School, serving grades K-5.
-The district faces significant academic and socioeconomic challenges, with the high school struggling to meet state performance standards and both schools experiencing high rates of chronic absenteeism.
+The Decatur Public Schools district consists of two schools: Decatur Junior Senior High School, serving grades 6-12, and Davis Elementary School, serving grades K-5.
+The district faces several challenges, including low academic performance, high chronic absenteeism, and a high proportion of economically disadvantaged students.

 Thank you for your feedback!